azat-co/practicalnode/readme.md

-This is the manuscript and code for Practical Node.js, 2nd Edition [Apress, 2014, 2017].
+This is the manuscript (draft) and code for Practical Node.js, 2nd Edition [Apress, 2014, 2017].
 For the code of the 1st edition, please visit

 # Practical Node.js